jananipriya-hub/hr-attrition-analytics-excel-dashboard/README.md

 - Removed duplicate records
 - Standardized column names
 - Corrected data formats
+- Included necessary data columns
+- Used DAX formulas

 ## Dashboard Features
 The dashboard includes:

-- Attrition Rate KPI
+- Attrition Rate KPI,Employees left,Total Employees
 - Attrition by Department
-- Attrition by Age Group
+- Attrition by Salary Slab
-- Attrition by Job Role
+- Attrition by OverTime
 - Years at Company Analysis
-- Interactive filters
+- Slicers of Department,JobRole,Gender

 ## Insights
 Some key insights derived from the analysis:

-- Higher attrition observed in certain departments
-- Employees with fewer years at company show higher turnover
-- Job satisfaction impacts attrition trends
+- Total workforce consists of 1473 employees, with 237 employees leaving, resulting in an attrition rate of 16%.
+- Research and Development department experiences the highest attrition, followed by Sales, while HR has relatively lower attrition.
+- Overtime employees show significantly higher attrition, highlighting work-life balance as a potential retention factor.
+- Employees in lower salary ranges show higher turnover, indicating compensation may play a role in employee retention.

+## Business Recommendations
+Some recommendations derived from the analysis:

+ -Reduce excessive overtime workload to improve employee work-life balance.
+ - Review and improve salary structure for lower salary slabs to reduce turnover.
+ - Conduct employee feedback surveys in high-attrition departments (R and D) to identify root causes.
+ - Implement employee engagement and career development programs to improve retention.

 ## How to Use
 Download the Excel file and interact with the dashboard filters to explore employee attrition trends.